 We encourage bringing a picnic to enjoy before or during the performance.
 Please be sure you've checked out any posted rules and regulations for the park you're attending, as many do not allow alcoholic beverages or beverages in glass containers.
 And always take out what you bring in.
 Help keep our public places clean!

 Rain, rain, go away…The safety of our company and our audience is paramount.
 If weather is wet or threatening, we may not be able to perform outside.
 Many of our locations will either have an indoor location provided for such occasions or may have a rain date on the schedule.
 Please check our website or voicemail on the day of the performance if weather conditions are iffy.
 We attempt to make a final call by 5pm on show days.

 Unfortunately, if we are caught out in the rain or a thunderstorm, the performance will be halted.
 A short soaking rain or lightning that continues will cancel the performance.
 The final call will be made by CCTC’s Production Manager and the venue leader.
 We encourage you to come to another parks performance later in the run if we are not able to continue.

 I can’t hear you!
 While we do have some enhanced sound, we do not provide hearing aids or other personal hearing devices.
-Our actors are professionals and there are some microphones placed near the performance area and speakers place out and around the audience seating area.
+Our actors are professionals and there are microphones placed near the performance area and speakers placed out and around the audience seating area.
 While we can’t turn the sound up, we do invite you to tune in and ‘actively’ listen!
 It is worth the effort!